Teku-Guy/Social-Network-API/README.md

 # Social-Network-API

 ## Description
-UCLA Bootcamp week 18.
 A REST API for a social media app.
 Built with Express, Mongoose, and MongoDB.

 ## User Story
 **As a** social media startup, **I want** an API for my social network that uses a NoSQL database **so that** my website can handle large amounts of unstructured data.